EvanForsythe/BB485/week01.md

      ```

 ### 5. **`replace method`**
    - **Description:** replace is a method that can be applied to string objects.
+Note that the syntax for 'methods' is that they come after the object they're applied to.
    - **Usage:** `my_string.replace(<string to replace>, <replace with>)`
    - **Example:**
      ```python